wie-was/youtube2musiccollection/README.md

 Save Youtube videos as beautifully tagged audio files to your offline or online music collection.

 ## Use cases
 * Preserve music that you care about to your music collection.
-We have all experienced Youtube vidoes being taken down
 * Play audio files instead of videos to save bandwidth when on a metered network

 ## Description